iamVaibhavPatil/Python/README.md

 Dectionaries does not support ordering, but if we like to keep the ordering then we can use - ordereddict

 ## Tuples
+Tuples are very similar to list, but they are **immutable**.
+Onces an element is inside tuple, it can not be re-assigned.
+Tuples uses parenthesis : (1,2,3).

+Different methods -
+1. count - Get the count of occurences of input object

+For example - t = ('a','a','b')  .....now t.count('a') --> 2

+2. index - return index of element inside tuple - t.index('b') --> 2

+Tuples mostly used when we pass the objects around the methods, to make sure they dont change.

+## Sets